 The pattern of convective, katabatic winds in Gale Crater that the SWEET authors hypothesize may indeed occur, and be responsible for the crater floor being scoured and eroded over time, rather than steadily accumulating sediment (especially in the “Yellowknife Bay” area and in the broader basin or “moat” directly to the north and NW of Mt.
 Sharp), and it may also account for the layer of dust that covers the upper reaches of Mt.
 Sharp (whereby fine sediments picked up from the crater floor are carried upslope and deposited on the mountain), but it cannot account for the formation of the mountain’s stratigraphic sequence, and the empirical observation it claims as evidence in support of itself (the inclination of the lower beds) could just as readily be explained in the context of a competing model.

-The greatest usefulness of the SWEET hypothesis lies (ironically enough) in the fact that it has provided a wind-generated mechanism for explaining how the outlying portions of an original crater-filling mass of sediments could have been eroded away, which heretofore was a major difficulty for the older (and competing) model that Gale was originally filled with a crater-spanning lake that deposited crater-spanning lacustrine sediments.
+The greatest usefulness of the SWEET hypothesis lies (ironically enough) in the fact that it has provided a wind-generated mechanism for explaining how the outlying portions of an original crater-filling mass of sediments could have been eroded away, which heretofore was a major difficulty for the older (and competing) model that Gale was originally filled with a crater-spanning lake that deposited crater-spanning and crater-filling lacustrine sediments.
 Specifically, it provides a mechanism for eroding a basin to an ever-deeper level (in this case, a large paleo-crater to a point near its original floor), rather than the processes of erosion (and subsequent deposition) filling in a basin (which is the more typical outcome).

 In itself, my proposed explanation for the erosion of the outer portions of the Upper Formation (the fact that they were never lithified, due to being physically removed from the central peak’s source of lithifying water), does not fully account for the deep erosion experienced by the outer portions of the Lower Formation.
 Although being exposed to the wind after losing their protective cap would have caused the lower formation layers to be incised, there is prima facie no accounting for the depth of their ultimate deflation (to a point one mile below the grade of the adjacent landscape outside the crater rim).